 Tastyworks uses SSL (Secure Socket Layer) technology to secure transactions conducted on its investments platform and uses real-time monitoring systems to protect investor data.
 You can further secure your account by enabling two-factor authentication for your account.

 Tastyworks reviews are mixed.
-As of April 21, 2020, the investing platform has its own Better Business Bureau (BBB) page but its single customer review isn’t enough information for the BBB to assign a rating.
-Its Trustpilot page is similarly sparse, with its two reviews resulting in a composite TrustScore of 3.3 out of 5.
+As of October 2020, the investing platform has its own Better Business Bureau (BBB) page but its single customer review isn’t enough information for the BBB to assign a rating.
+Its Trustpilot page is similarly sparse, with its five reviews, at least one of which appears to be spam, resulting in a composite TrustScore of 2.7 out of 5.

 The platform’s mobile app isn’t well-liked by investors.
 On Google Play, the app earns 3 out of 5 stars after 462 reviews.
 And its Apple App Store rating isn’t much better: a lukewarm 3.1 out of 5 stars based on 424 ratings.
 A number of reviews mention app crashes and urge investors to use the desktop platform instead of the mobile app.